Guide to Down Payment Assistance in All 50 States

 Louisiana Down Payment Assistance

-Louisiana offers 38 statewide and regional homeownership assistance programs under 16 agencies.
-The Louisiana Housing Corporation (LHC) offers several homeownership programs for eligible homebuyers.
-The various programs offer a variety of fixed-rate, 30-year loans, some of which are below market interest rates.
+Louisiana offers include the Louisiana Housing Corporation's MRB Home and Assisted downpayment assistance programs, which make between 4% and 9% of the loan amount.
+They also offer several homeownership programs for eligible homebuyers.
+These programs offer a variety of fixed-rate, 30-year loans, some of which are below market interest rates.

 Maine Down Payment Assistance

-Maine homeownership assistance programs range include statewide, regional, city and town-sponsored offers.
+Maine homeownership assistance programs include statewide, regional, city and town-sponsored offers.
 MaineHousing's First Home Loan Program includes Advantage Down Payment and Closing Cost assistance.
-It provides up to $3,500 toward the cash needed for closing.
+It provides up to $5,000 toward the cash needed for closing.
 Buyers must attend homebuyer education class prior to closing, and contribute a minimum of 1% of the loan.
 However, the cost of the class counts toward the 1% contribution.
-There are currently nine programs available across three agencies.

 Maryland Down Payment Assistance